seemslegit42/aevonos/docs/COVENANT-SYSTEMS.md

   - **Silence**: BEEP is minimal, precise, and speaks only when necessary.
 - **Other Agents**: Agents like Dr. Syntax are already psyche-aware.
 This pattern will be extended to other agents where appropriate.

 ### 3.3.
-Community Infrastructure (Phase 2 - Roadmap)
+Community Infrastructure (Implemented)
 - **API Endpoints**:
   - `GET /api/covenants/me`: Returns the user's Covenant info, including symbol and name.
   - `GET /api/covenants/{covenantName}/members`: (Admin-only) Returns members of a specific Covenant.
   - `GET /api/covenants/{covenantName}/leaderboard`: Returns a leaderboard based on Vow Alignment Score (VAS).
-- **Shared Channels**: Future implementations could use a real-time service (e.g., Ably, Supabase Realtime) to create Covenant-specific communication channels within a dedicated Micro-App.
+- **Admin Console Integration**: The `Admin Console` Micro-App now features a "Covenants" tab that visualizes each Covenant's member roster and leaderboard, providing the Architect with a clear view of their community's structure and alignment.
-- **Ritual Quests**: BEEP will be upgraded to generate and assign cohort-specific challenges ("Ritual Quests") designed to increase the Vow Alignment Score (VAS) of Covenant members.
+- **Ritual Quests**: BEEP generates and assigns cohort-specific challenges ("Ritual Quests") designed to increase the Vow Alignment Score (VAS) of Covenant members.

 ---

 ## 4. Measuring Success: The Vow Alignment Score (VAS)

 The VAS is a key component of Return on Belief (RoB).
-It will be calculated via an asynchronous background job that analyzes a user's recent `Transaction` and `WorkflowRun` history.
+It is calculated by the `vas-service.ts` by analyzing a user's recent `Transaction` history.

 - **Example Calculation**:
   - A member of the **Covenant of Motion** runs multiple workflows in parallel and uses high-velocity Micro-Apps. -> **High VAS**.